Luttik/auto-optional/README.md

 ## Why would you want this

-- Easily modify external libraries that didn't pay attention to proper use of optional to improve mypy linting.
+- Easily modify external libraries that didn't pay attention to proper use of optional to improve mypy lintingf.
 - Force consistency in your own code-base:
   Enforcing that `None` parameter implies an `Optional` type.
 - Explicit is better than implicit — [pep 20](https://www.python.org/dev/peps/pep-0020/)